 Conclusion: Image optimization with plugins saves time

-You even save time in two ways.
-On the one hand, the manual optimization effort for you and your customers is eliminated.
-On the other hand, you improve the loading time of your website through automated image compression.
-In times when every millisecond counts in website speed, image optimization is a step you should make the most out of.
+And this even doubles: on the one hand, the manual optimization effort for you and your customers is eliminated, and on the other hand, you improve the loading time of your website through automated image compression.
+In times when every millisecond counts when it comes to website speed, image optimization is a measure that you should make the most of.

-It's difficult to give a general answer as to which plugin is the best solution for you.
-Ultimately, it depends on how many of your images need to be optimized afterwards and how many new ones are added.
+It is difficult to give a general answer as to which plugin is the best solution for you.
+Ultimately, it depends on how many of your images need to be optimised afterwards and how many new ones are added.
 If you only upload a few images per month to the WordPress media library and also include PDF files, ShortPixel is a good choice.
-If you don't want to rely on external servers to optimize your images and your host allows it, EWWW IO is a good option.
-For companies that produce content on a regular basis and upload a lot of images, WP Smush PRO, together with the other features of WPMU DEV, may be the better alternative.
+If you don't want to rely on external servers to optimise your images and your host allows it, EWWW IO is a good choice.
+For companies that regularly produce content and upload many images, WP Smush PRO may be worthwhile, together with the other features of WPMU DEV.